ganiulis/personal-notes/software-development/devops/books/cloud-native-devops-with-kubernetes.md

 2. `readinessProbe`—signals when the _Pod_ is ready to accept connections.
 3. `startupProbe`—called before a `readinessProbe` to determine when readiness can be checked.

+Why `.../healthz`?
+This naming convention originates from Google's internal _z-pages_ practice. _z-pages_ endpoints are set up to reduce collisions with real application endpoints.

+Services such as [Prometheus](https://prometheus.io) use _z-pages_ to expose and collect metrics.

+Similar endpoints such as `.../statusz` or `.../varz` may also be set up for application diagnostics.
+A more thorough answer can be found in Stack Overflow: <https://stackoverflow.com/a/43381061>.
+Additionally, see this Vimeo video for the rationale behind _z-pages_: <https://vimeo.com/173610242>.

 Google Remote Procedure Call (gRPC) has standard health-checking protocols.

 There are also file-based readiness probes: exec readiness probes.